'A long way to go': Australians flee as heat, winds fan huge bushfires

 Here are key events in the crisis:

-- Of nine fires in the state of South Australia, one was categorized as an emergency.
+* Of nine fires in the state of South Australia, one was categorised as an emergency.

-- The fires have emitted 400 megatonnes of carbon dioxide and produced harmful pollutants, the European Union’s Copernicus monitoring program said.
+* The fires have emitted 400 megatonnes of carbon dioxide and produced harmful pollutants, the European Union’s Copernicus monitoring programme said.

 Reporting by Colin Packham, Wayne Cole and Swati Pandey; Editing by Jane Wardell